University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/short_long_alignment/short_long_alignment.md

 ## Read Trimming and Filtering

-If you deem it necessary to quality trim, adapter trim or length filter your raw reads then look back at last week's code and use either Trimmomatic or fastp to perform the trimming/filtering.
+If you deem it necessary to quality trim, adapter trim or length filter your raw reads then look back at your previous code and use either Trimmomatic or fastp to perform the trimming/filtering.

 # Illumina Read Mapping